SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/OpenSearch_database.md

 Supported versions:

-- 1.X
+- OpenSearch 1.X
-- 2.X
+- OpenSearch 2.X

-## Set up the OpenSearch Cluster
+## Setting up the OpenSearch Cluster

-See the official [documentation](https://opensearch.org/docs/latest/) on how to set up your OpenSearch Cluster.
+See the official [documentation](https://opensearch.org/docs/latest/) on how to set up your OpenSearch cluster.
 A lot of configuration is the same as for an Elasticsearch cluster.
-You can mostly use the same settings if you are more familiar with Elasticsearch.

 > [!NOTE]
-> OpenSearch is only support on Linux and not on Windows, as opposed to Elasticsearch
+> OpenSearch is only supported on Linux and not on Windows, as opposed to Elasticsearch

 It's also possible to set up OpenSearch Dashboards, this is the equivalent to Kibana for Elasticsearch.
 This is optional and not required for DataMiner to function.